inkyblackness/ss-specs/levelObjects/Conditions.md

     3: Variable must be greater than value
     4: Variable must be greater than, or equal to, value
     5: Variable must be not equal to value
+    6: Value must be greater than a random value of range 0..254 (variable value is ignored)

 ### Object Type Conditions